optimizeq8/optimizeappchallenge/backend.md

 1. Having unit/integration tests is a strong bonus.
 2. Add seeders
 3. Add filters for media type, upload date
-4. Run application in Docker, candidate must provide docker-composer.yml and start.sh bash script at the root of the project, which should setup all relevant services/applications.

 Questions?
 We love to answer: admin@optimizeapp.com